romen2232/sunsetrise/README.md

 - Do I need `/data` to export files?
   - Only when using Docker. `/data` is the bind‑mounted folder so ICS/CSV files persist on your host.
 Locally you can write anywhere, or use `--export-ics -` / `--export-csv -` to print to stdout.
-- Will Google import create duplicates?
+- Will importing create duplicates?
-  - If you import the same CSV multiple times, Google may create duplicates.
+  - If you import the same file multiple times, many calendar apps will create duplicates.
 Prefer importing into a dedicated calendar so you can clear/re‑import easily.
 - Polar regions?
   - Days with missing sunrise/sunset will be skipped.